-I am a postdoctoral researcher and statistical consultant.
+I am a data scientist and statistical consultant.
 In the past, I worked as a postdoctoral researcher in the Department of Social Neuroscience at the Max Planck Institute for Human Cognitive and Brain Sciences.
 I conducted my graduate work at the University of North Carolina at Chapel Hill as part of the Positive Emotions and Psychophysiology Lab.

 My statistical work is conducted primarily in R with a focus on visualizing and analysing hierarchical and complex datasets.